salt-die/navier-stokes/README.md

 This incremental project intends to implement a discrete 2D Navier-Stokes model in Kivy starting from 1D diffusion and working our way up.
+This is largely following the steps outlined in [12 Steps to Navier Stokes](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/), but with some simpler implementation due to convolutions.

 Diffusion in 1D: